 Whether you’re seeking the beach, a fun city or a small town, or somewhere in the mountains, we’re confident that these are the best spring break destinations in North Carolina.
 After years of exploring this wonderful state, we’re always searching for new and unique things to do.

-That’s why this isn’t just a list of beaches and otherwise typical ideas.
-You’ll see that when perusing these 10 possibilities for spring break vacations.
+That’s why this isn’t just a list of beaches, amazing state parks and National Parks sites, and otherwise typical ideas.
+You’ll see that when perusing these 11 possibilities for spring break vacations.

 Above all, we hope this guide helps you load up on things to do for spring break this year and beyond!

 If you’re looking for something specific, we’ve organized these spring break destinations in North Carolina in alphabetical order!